mouseless/baked/docs/layers/ui.md

   `ComponentContext cc` as parameters, and is expected to return a `ComponentDescriptor<TComponentSchema>` instance, such as `ComponentDescriptor<ReportPage>`
-- `whenType:` is a predicate function that takes `TypeModelMetadataContext c` as a parameter and is used as a filter to choose which types this convention applies to
+- `when:` is a predicate function that takes `TypeModelMetadataContext c` as a parameter and is a query for the types this convention applies to
-- `whenComponent:` is a predicate funtion that takes `ComponentContext cc` as a parameter and is used as a filter to determine at which component path this convention should be applied
+- `where:` is a predicate funtion that takes `ComponentContext cc` as a parameter and is a selector that determines at which component path this convention should be applied

-`AddPropertyComponent`, `AddMethodComponent` and `AddParameterComponent` extensions works the same way, except instead of `whenType:` they accept `whenProperty:`, `whenMethod:` and `whenParameter:` respectively.
+`AddPropertyComponent`, `AddMethodComponent` and `AddParameterComponent` extensions works the same way.

 Once you add a component for a domain model at a specific component path, it will return that component instance when asked at that component path.
 You may